The Element Barium

 Isolation of Barium

-Commercially, barium is produced when the electrolysis of molten barium chloride (BaCl2) occurs.
+Commercially, the electrolysis of molten barium chloride (BaCl2) produces barium.
 Barium oxide (BaO) reacting with aluminum or silicon at high temperatures also produces pure barium.

 Barium Oxidation States